Thai Tourist Visa Rules and Regulations

 Likewise, if you have a 15 Day Visa on Arrival, this can be extended for another 15 days.
 And if you have a 60 Day SETV, this can also be extended another 30 days.

-The process for doing this is simple and can be done at the immigration office in Laem Ngop on the mainland.
+The process for doing this is simple and can be done at the immigration office in Laem Ngop on the mainland, not far from the ferry piers.

 If you have a 30 day visa exemption, then instead of obtaining a 30 day extension at an immigration office you could do a border run.
 This entails heading to the nearest border, leaving Thailand and then coming back in again.
 Hey presto, you’ll have another free 30 day visa exemption stamp in your passport.

 The nearest border for anyone staying on Koh Chang is the Cambodian border at Hat Lek.
 You can buy tickets for a border run minibus from tour agents on Koh Chang for around 1,000 Baht.
 This will pick you Plus you’ll need to get a Cambodian visa.
 This is officially US$30 but you’ll be asked for more.
-Or you can get it online for $30 + $7 processing fee.
+Or you can get it online for $36 ( which includes a $6 processing fee ).
 The Cambodian immigration guys also like to extort people for 300 Baht for coming back the same day they are stamped out.

 So all in all, it’s more expensive than just going to Laem Ngop for the extension.
 Of course, you can only extend a 30 day exemption or tourist visa once.
 After that you will have to leave the country and do either a border run or a visa run – to obtain a new tourist visa from a consulate or embassy outside Thailand.